Martan03/winux/README.md

 (not fully yet).

 This website is still work in progress, so many things are still missing or not fully functioning.
-Terminal is still far from finished and file system works resets for every terminal (and doesn't work with the desktop yet)
+Terminal is still far from finished and file system resets for every terminal (and doesn't work with the desktop yet)

 ### Motivation